adept/full-fledged-hledger/05-creating-csv-import-rules/README.md

 ## What's here

-- Several years of transactions from several bank account, imported from CSV files, with automatic data scrubbing and CSV->journal conversion
+- Several years of transactions from several bank account, imported from CSV files, with automatic data scrubbing and CSV-to-journal conversion

 - CSV import rules file to classify expenses